ZuwaFinancial/ZuwaFinancial.github.io/README.md

 Push to the master branch of the Github repo to deploy.

-You'll also need to log into [Cloudflare](https://www.cloudflare.com/) to clear the cache.
+You'll also need to clear the cache in the CDN.
+This app uses [Cloudflare](https://www.cloudflare.com/) to the maximize performance.

-Once you're logged in, navigate to the the caching page and purge the cache.
+Log into Cloudflare, navigate to the the caching page and purge the cache.